xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/index.md

 It is possible to obtain and install more addons.
 A great selection of addons for X-Cart 5 is available via the X-Cart App Store; however, addons can also be obtained from other sources.

 {% note info %}
-Starting from X-Cart 5.4.x all manipulations with the software addons are perfromed in a special environment (**Upgrade System** screen) separate from the rest of the store.
+Starting from X-Cart 5.4.x all manipulations with the software addons are perfromed in a special environment (X-Cart Service Screen) separate from the rest of the store.
 This was done to ensure that any changes applied to a store via new addons' installation or present addons' upgrade or deletion can be safely rolled back in case of any malfunction.

 The Upgrade System environment is opened from the **My Addons** menu section in the store Admin area.
 {% endnote %}